Home » Is Earthquake Insurance Worth the Expense?

 Recent studies indicate that less than 20% of California homeowners have earthquake insurance.
 Homeowners without a mortgage, or who have substantial equity, have a lot to lose if “the big one” hits.
 For them, purchasing earthquake insurance is the only rational option.

 The case for earthquake insurance is much less clear for homeowners with large mortgages.
-Those with little equity share the exposure (risk) with their lender and in many cases, when uninsured these homeowners just walk away in the event of a disaster.
+Those with little equity share the exposure (risk) with their lender, and in many cases, when uninsured, these homeowners just walk away in the event of a disaster.

 So should you or shouldn’t you purchase earthquake insurance?
 Let’s look at the numbers to help you decide.